luther9/luther9/_posts/2016-11-20-nested-functions.md

 variable does not go into scope until after its declaration.
 If you simply use a comment to separate your constants from your main program, that would have a similar effect to a main function.
-Python, on the other hand, hoists its variables, so any global variable is in scope for the entire file, even it you don't assign to it until near the end of that file.
+Python, on the other hand, hoists its variables, so any global variable is in scope for the entire file, even if you don't assign to it until near the end of that file.

 Given all that, is it a good idea to nest functions to cut down parameter lists?